-Then hand each team an envelope with this logo on it.
-(You can pick up a stack of tear-open sealable envelopes for free from the post office (of course, they aren’t exactly meant for this purpose…) and then print the Amazing Race logo below and glue it onto the outside of the envelope).
+Then hand each team an envelope with this logo on it (you’ll find it in the download at the end of this post).
+You can pick up a stack of tear-open sealable envelopes for free from the post office (of course, they aren’t exactly meant for this purpose…) or order some here and then print the Amazing Race logo below and glue it onto the outside of the envelope.

 Ooooo… a road block!
-Only one team member can perform this task…. they must choose which person continues before reading the second card:
+Only one team member can perform this task- and they must choose which person continues before reading the second card:

-Hand the builder with a box of materials to build the marshmallow launcher (please check out this fab post from Grandma’s Brief’s to see how the launcher is constructed.
-Before the party, you will need to build one example launcher that the kids can look at as a model, but they will not receive instructions for building their own launcher.
+Hand the builder a box of materials to build the marshmallow launcher (please check out this fab post from Grandma’s Briefs to see how the launcher is constructed).
+Before the party you will need to build one example launcher that the kids can look at as a model, but they will not receive instructions for building their own launcher.
 They must look at the example and construct their own as best they can.

-Take a shoebox and cut a round hole in the lid, just big enough to allow a ping box to shake out if you are shaking the box.
+Take a shoebox and cut a round hole in the lid just big enough to allow a ping box to shake out if you are shaking the box.
 Now attach a long piece of fabric to each side that will allow you to tie the box around your waist like a belt.
-Fill the box with ping pong balls, marking only one with an ‘X’ in each box.
-(Note: you’ll need a separate box for each player at the party, but you can re-use this game for other parties over the years, I promise!)
+Fill the box with ping pong balls marking only one with an ‘X’.
+(Note: you’ll need a separate box for each team at the party but you can re-use this game for other parties over the years, I promise!)

 Not Into These Games?
 Change it Up!

 You can customize your Amazing Race game to include whatever wacky crazy party activities you’d like!
-Here are blank route info, detour, and road block cards that you can print and use to construct your own version of the game!
+I’ve included blank route info, detour, and road block cards in the downloadable game file at the end of this post that you can use to construct your own version of the game!